How to Make Wilma Flintstone Halloween Costume

 |I forgot to take a photo of how mine looked like after the shoulder is cut.
 Here is a baby’s version.|

-I just repeated the steps above for Lauren's dress.
-Only difference is that hers is not lined, makes it even easier.
-Wilma and Pebble Flintstones is now ready to party!
+I repeated the steps above for Lauren’s dress.
+The only difference is that hers is not lined, makes it even easier.
+Wilma and Pebble Flintstones are now ready to party!